Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 is the naive matching kernel.
 Here the $y$ dependence comes from the operator in $H$.
 However, the naive matching kernel still suffers from collinear sub-divergences that need to be subtracted.
 This can be achieved using the subtracted matching kernels $C^{n-i}(y,x)$ defined recursively in a way similar to the BPHZ relation for UV renormalization~\cite{Collins:2011zzd}.
 Summing over $n$ and $i$, the recursive relation leads to

 where $\tilde q(y,P^z,\epsilon_{\mbox{ IR}})$ is the quasi-PDF, $C(y,x,P^z)=\sum_{n=0}^{\infty} C^{n}(y,x,P^z)$ is the all-order matching kernel and $q(x,\epsilon_{\mbox{ IR}})=\sum_{i=0} q^i(x,\epsilon_{\mbox{ IR}})$.
 Based on the definition of $q^i(x,\epsilon_{\mbox{ IR}})$, it is clear that $q^i$ equals the light-cone PDF with $i$ 2PI kernels and $q$ is the full light-cone PDF with natural support $0<x<1$. {\it The light-cone PDF $q(x)$ is independent of the operator defining the quasi-PDF}, as it is only sensitive to the explicit form of the collinear divergence.
 The r.h.s. of \eq{subtraction} contains all the collinear divergences from the quasi-PDF $\tilde q$.
 Thus the matching relation for bare quantities is established.
 A similar matching can be written down for the renormalized quantities, where the renormalization only affects the matching kernel $C(y,x,P^z)$.
-We should mention that an explicit solution for $C^{n-i}(y,x,P^z)$ can be given based on a subtraction operator defined similar to that in~\cite{Collins:2011zzd}.
+Note that the explicit solution for $C^{n-i}(y,x,P^z)$, which leads to \eq{fact_0}, can be given based on a subtraction operator defined similar to that in~\cite{Collins:2011zzd}.
+Besides, \eq{subtraction} can be inverted order by order in $\alpha_s$, thus proving \eq{fact_0}, which can also be generalized to \eqs{factorization1}{factorization2}.

 Now we present the matching coefficient in the $\MS$ scheme at one-loop order.
 The one-loop expansion of the $\MS$ quasi- and light-cone PDFs in a free massless quark state with momentum $p^\mu=(p^z,0,0,p^z)$ are